-Wine tasting is seen as the ultimate cultured activity.
-This means that it comes with a certain air of class and elegance, expectations of a refined palate and knowing just what to say.
-However, how many people actually know how to taste wine properly?
+Wine tasting is seen as the ultimate activity when it comes to adding some culture to your life.
+It comes with a certain air of class and elegance, expectations of a refined palate and knowing just what to say.
+However, how many people know how to taste wine properly?

-Wine tasting may seem a little old-hat to the wine connoisseur, but how often do you actually take the time to really appreciate the fine wines in your collection?
-Often just a small sip will suffice before you choose a bottle from your wine rack, but it is the whole process that really makes wine tasting a special experience.
+Wine tasting may seem a little old hat to the wine connoisseur, but how often do you take the time to really appreciate the fine wines in your collection?
+Often just a small sip will suffice before you choose a bottle from your wall mounted wine racks or collection of wine, but it is the whole process that really makes wine tasting a special experience.

-We aim to shatter the illusion and make wine tasting accessible to everyone – after all, wine is there to be enjoyed.
-Wine tasting doesn’t need to be a complicated process.
-As soon as you understand the basic principles, you will begin to learn what you should be looking out for.
+We aim to shatter the illusion and make wine tasting more accessible to everyone – after all, wine is there to be enjoyed!
+Wine tasting doesn’t need to be a complicated process; as soon as you understand the basic principles, you will begin to learn what you should be looking out for.
 Of course, it is always important to remember that everyone’s palate is different, meaning that personal tastes and preferences will always prevail.

 Follow Your Nose